 Backpack Sizing and Fit

 One of the most important factors to enjoyment on the trail comes in sizing and fitting your pack correctly.
-Packs generally come in a men’s and women’s version (for a full look at the women's market, see our article on the best women's backpacking backpacks) and are offered in one to three sizes.
-These sizes vary most in terms of torso and hip measurements, and are most often differentiated by their torso length.
+Packs generally come in men’s and women’s versions (for a full look at the women's market, see our article on the best women's backpacking backpacks) and are offered in one to three sizes.
+These sizes vary most in terms of torso and hip measurements and are most often differentiated by their torso length.
 Hipbelts are generally very adjustable, but if your hip measurement is not proportional to your torso, it might be a good idea to opt for a pack with a customizable hipbelt.
 And once you dial in your size, there is still a lot of potential for adjustment, both before you put your pack on and once it’s loaded.
-In most cases, you can tweak the torso length by a good margin, and the majority of packs allow you to adjust the height of the hipbelt too.
+In most cases, you can tweak the torso length by a good margin, and the majority of packs allow you to adjust the height of the hipbelt, too.
+For a full breakdown of dialing in the proper fit, see our Backpack Fit and Sizing Guide.

-Importantly, some brands have also started to offer their most popular backpacks in plus sizes.
-Gregory led the charge with their men’s Katmai 65 and women’s Kalmia 60, and Osprey followed with their Aether and Ariel Extended Fit.
-These packs don’t just increase dimensions; rather, they’re thoughtfully built with a wider distance between shoulder straps, well-placed hipbelt pockets, and lots of room for adjustment throughout (read more about Osprey’s Extended Fit collection and Gregory’s Plus Sizing).
-The options are still limited, but we look forward to seeing more plus-size backpacks in the not-so-distant future.
+Importantly, some brands have also started to offer their most popular backpacks in extended and plus sizes.
+Our current favorite is Gregory's Zulu 65 and women's Jade 63, and Osprey offers several of their leading designs in Extended Fit variations, including their heavy-hauling Aether and Ariel.
+These packs don’t just increase dimensions; rather, they’re thoughtfully built with a wider distance between shoulder straps, well-placed hipbelt pockets, and lots of room for adjustment throughout (you can read more about Osprey’s Extended Fit collection here and Gregory’s Plus Sizing here).
+Options still are fairly limited, but we look forward to seeing more plus-size backpacks in the not-so-distant future.

 Back to Our Top Backpacking Pack Picks Back to Our Backpacking Pack Comparison Table